 Alternative assessment arrangements

-If you have a temporary disability or severe illness (ie likely to last less than a year) or are in a period of pregnancy or maternity which has a substantial effect on your capacity to study and/or take assessments, contact the Disability Service to find out how we can help.
+If you have a disability, temporary disability, severe illness or are in a period of pregnancy or maternity which has a substantial effect on your capacity to study and/or take assessments, contact the Disability Service to find out how we can help.